ToshioCP/Gtk4-tutorial/gfm/sec20.md

 In this version of tfe, there is only one key ("font").
 So, even if the signal doesn't have a detail, the result is the same.
 But in the future version, it will probably need details.
-- 178-188: Creates actions.
+- 157-167: Creates actions.
-- 190: Sets CSS font.
+- 169: Sets CSS font.
-- 193-207: Class initialization function.
+- 172-180: Class initialization function.
-- 197: Sets the dispose handler.
+- 176: Sets the dispose handler.
-- 198: Sets the composite widget template
+- 177: Sets the composite widget template
-- 199-203: Binds private variable with child objects in the template.
+- 178-179: Binds private variable with child objects in the template.
-- 204-206: Binds signal handlers with signal tags in the template.
-- 209-212: `tfe_window_new`.
+- 182-185: `tfe_window_new`.
 This function creates TfeWindow instance.

 ## TfeApplication